getify/You-Dont-Know-JS/types & grammar/ch3.md

 a;
 ```

-The serialization of `a` in Chrome is (at time of writing): `[ undefined x 3 ]`. **This is really unfortunate.** It implies that there are three `undefined` values in the slots of this array, when in fact the slots do not exist (so called "empty slots" -- also a bad name!).
+The serialization of `a` in Chrome is (at the time of writing): `[ undefined x 3 ]`. **This is really unfortunate.** It implies that there are three `undefined` values in the slots of this array, when in fact the slots do not exist (so-called "empty slots" -- also a bad name!).

 To visualize the difference, try this: